-Oil refiners have enjoyed an impressive rally in the last 12 months thanks to a series of tailwinds.
-As a result, they have significantly outperformed the market in this time period.
+Oil refiners have enjoyed an impressive rally since the start of 2021, thanks to the gradual reopening of the economy along with higher demand for oil.
+As a result, certain oil refiners have outperformed the market in this time period.

-During this period, the S&P 500 climbed 12% whereas the big oil refiners have generated the following returns:
+Year-to-date, the S&P 500 (as measured by SPY, the major ETF that tracks the market index) generated total returns of 21%, whereas the big 4 oil refiners have generated the following returns:

 Given the impressive rally of the refiners, investors should be extra careful in their choices, as a great portion of the future growth has already been priced in.
 With oil prices continuing to rise, this holds true for much of the energy sector.

-In addition, the price of oil has enjoyed an impressive rally since last summer and is now trading near a 3.5-year high.
+In addition, the price of oil has enjoyed an impressive rally, as WTI Crude is near $68 per barrel, almost double the price last year.
 A high oil price adversely affects the demand for oil products and thus it usually hurts refining margins.
-Thanks to the domestic crude supply glut, this effect has not been visible yet.
-Nevertheless, it is a risk factor to consider for the future, particularly if the crude supply glut eases via increased exports.
+Nevertheless, it is a risk factor to consider for the future.

 In this article, we will compare the expected 5-year returns of the four major refiners by summing their EPS growth, their dividends and their expected P/E expansion or contraction.
-Expected total return data comes from our 200+ stock (and growing) Sure Analysis Research Database.
+Expected total return data comes from our more than 700 stocks (and growing) Sure Analysis Research Database.

-Phillips 66 was spun off from ConocoPhillips in 2012.
+Phillips 66 was spun off from ConocoPhillips (COP) in 2012.
 Phillips 66 operates in four segments:

 Source: Investor Presentation

-Given this reduction pace of the share count and the discipline of the management to invest only in high-return projects, it is reasonable to expect at least 6.0% average annual EPS growth over the next five years.
+Given this, it is reasonable to expect at least 6.0% average annual EPS growth over the next five years.

 Source: Investor Presentation